 For example, let’s say Internet path A is experiencing high latency and packet loss, which is not ideal for real-time applications such as voice or video.
-(How annoying—not to mention time-wasting—is it to get your entire team, or worse your customer, on a conference call and have it drop because of a connectivity blip?)
-The SD-WAN appliance will move the critical traffic over to path B, then once path A is restored, move it back.
+How annoying—not to mention time-wasting—is it to get your entire team (or worse, your customer), on a conference call and have it drop because of a connectivity blip?
+To combat that, the SD-WAN appliance will move the critical traffic over to path B, then once path A is restored, move it back.

 But did you know there are different types of SD-WAN?
 In all SD-WAN scenarios, each location will have an SD-WAN appliance, also called an SD-WAN edge device, and you manage the SD-WAN policies.
 The different options relate to the SD-WAN controller, which is the device that manages the traffic flows.

-On-Premise SD-WAN Controller
+On-Premises SD-WAN Controller

 Cloud SD-WAN Controller